FREQUENTLY ASKED QUESTIONS

 No. Our formula has no classifications.

-Alcohol is a very dangerous classified chemical that should be avoided at a lot of places just because of its risk for fire.
+Alcohol is a very dangerous classified chemical that should be avoided at a lot of places just because of the risk for fire.

 Ref.
 IATA is requiring certain approvals for carrying it onboard